 For our first chapter, each of us selected a documentary; for the second, we shared and cooked family recipes; for the third, we followed three MasterClasses, and for the current and fourth chapter, we’re ticking off a shared habit list.

-Being part of The Knitting Club is the most special thing I’ve done with friends.
+Being part of The Knitting Club is one of the most special things I’ve done with friends.
 Our meetups are like a homecoming to me.
 I get to breathe out and let go.
 I can be honest and vulnerable, knowing that Devon and Silvia will hold my truths, and even better yet, comfort me with theirs.
 And through it all, even in the presence of various views, I get to discover our shared humanity, which is my favorite rediscovery to make of all time.

 Tomorrow, city life as I know it will change to the life as I knew it, and as it does and we pick up our old routines, maybe I’ll begin to neglect what I learned matters most to me, and perhaps there’ll also be no room for our club either soon.